faderud/tinacms.org/content/blog/introducing-visual-open-authoring.md

 **Picture this:** on your website, there's an _"Edit this page on GitHub"_ link — familiar enough.
 But imagine that when you click it, instead of kicking you over to GitHub, the site itself becomes editable, **like a Google Doc**.

 The experience should feel familiar for anyone that has used a word processor or site builder.
-You navigate to the page you want to change, click “Edit”, make updates in a WYSIWYG, and then submit your changes.
+You navigate to the page you want to change, click “Edits”, make updates in a WYSIWYG, and then submit your changes.
 That’s it 🧞‍♂️.

 ![TinaCMS Visual Open Authoring](/gif/open-auth.gif)